Tap to open menu

 Overall impact

-In the past our kids have been treated as machines for retaining information and memorising it for exams only.
-Skills Builder has given us the chance to develop in students the essential skills they will need in their future; the chance to turn these skills into reality for students.
-It has been something new to the kids as it was very different to the traditional atmosphere of the classroom.
+In the past, our students have been treated as machines for retaining information and memorising it for exams only.
+Skills Builder has given us the chance to develop essential skills that students will need in their future; the chance to turn these skills into reality for students.
+It has been something new to the students, as it was very different to the traditional atmosphere of the classroom.
 They felt positive about themselves because they could make changes.
-The children's confidence has really improved and they are more aware of the skills, particularly what it means to actively listen.
-We are very proud of the kids' performance in our English Day as the visitors noticed the change in the childrens’ attitudes.
-The students helped to organise the day, using their Creativity skills to develop their ideas for the day and their Speaking skills to express themselves.
+Their confidence has really improved and as they are more aware of the skills, particularly what it means to actively listen.
+We are particularly proud of the students' performance in our English Day, as the visitors noticed the change in the childrens’ attitudes.
+The students helped to organise the day, using their creativity skills to develop ideas for the day and their speaking skills to express themselves.

 Keep it simple

 Posters of the skills were printed and displayed in corridors.
-I led gatherings with staff to discuss progress through the programme.
-All staff were made aware that Listening and Speaking were the focus skills.
-We ran a summer course for grade 1 students.
-Four skills were applied: Listening, Speaking, Creativity and Teamwork.
+As the skills leader, I led gatherings with staff to discuss progress through the programme.
+All staff were made aware that listening and speaking were the focus skills.
+We then ran a summer course for grade 1 students.
+Four skills were applied: listening, speaking, creativity and teamwork.
 Students learnt and applied the skills intensely.
-The students were very responsive to the programme; they were eager to use the skills in their real life.
-The Listening and Speaking skills were applied even during free time such as breaks, and during trips.
-The main way we introduced, taught and reinforced the skills was in subject lessons, it wasn’t separate.
+The students were very responsive to the programme and they were eager to use the skills in their real life.
+The listening and speaking skills were applied even during free time such as breaks, and during trips.

 Start early, keep going

-During this last year, we introduced essential skills to 12 -15 year old students and included them within the lessons.
-Students were very responsive.
-The Summer course involved 10-12 year olds.
+As part of the programme, we introduced essential skills to 12 -15 year old students and included them within the lessons.
+Students were very responsive so as results, the summer course involved 10–12-year-olds.

 Measure it

 There were meetings with teachers to discuss the progress of the process throughout the year, with the Universal Framework used as a reference point.
-During the summer course, teachers used the offline assessment tool.
-The students were motivated all the time by giving them grades about their participation.
-There was a chart in the classrooms to register and encourage the participants.
+During the summer course, teachers used the offline assessment tool to measure progress.
+The students were motivated all the time by giving them grades based on their participation.
+There was a chart in the classrooms to register and encourage the participation.

 Focus tightly